-Ask any Prime driver and he or she will tell you there are a number of ways to stay connect with family while gone from home.
+Ask any Prime driver and he or she will tell you there are a number of ways to stay connected with family while gone from home.
 We’ve heard about Skype, Facetime, talking on the phone and special apps that make communication easier in remote locations.
 The important thing, they say, is to touch base on a regular basis.

 Heide Kapinos knew she was signing up for a long-distance relationship complete with many forms of communication when she married her husband, Anthony.
 What she didn’t expect was to be sharing a cab with him as a long-haul driver herself.
 Although Anthony was positively encouraging about her ability to drive an 18-wheeler, Heidi resisted.
 However, Anthony was persistent and pointed out the many financial advantages of driving together, along with being able to avoid long separations.
 Eventually, she agreed to give it a try.
 She admits to some “tense moments” in training while she was learning to master many of the parking and backing maneuvers a driver must learn.
 Nonetheless, she made it happen and today spends nearly 24/7 together with Anthony in the truck.